UQ-Trust-Lab/AgrAmplifier/README.md

 # AgrAmplifier

 ## Cite AgrAmplifier
+If you use AgrAmplifier for research, please cite the following paper:

+@article{shen2022better,
+  title={Better Together: Attaining the Triad of Byzantine-robust Federated Learning via Local Update Amplification}, author={Shen, Liyue and Zhang, Yanjun and Wang, Jingwei and Bai, Guangdong}, booktitle={Annual Computer Security Applications Conference (ACSAC ’22)}, year={2022}, publisher={ACM}
+}

 ## Code structure
 To run the experiments, please run *dataset*_script.py, replace *dataset* with the dataset to experiment with.